 4 Student Loan Repayment Options — and How to Choose the Right One for You

 It’s never too early to think about student loan repayment.
-Whether you just started college, or you recently graduated and are still in the ‘grace period’ before repayment, strategizing now may help you find a student loan repayment plan that works for you before making you make a single payment.
+Whether you’re still in college, or you recently graduated and are in the ‘grace period’ before repayment begins, strategizing now can help you weigh the options.

 All federal student loans issued in recent years have fixed interest rates, but private student loans or older federal student loans may have variable rates.
 If the rate is variable, be sure to note that as well.